 On a conclusive note, it is clear that recycling practices are gaining momentum focusing on more sustainable practices, along with the growing environmental challenges.
 Staying up to date and keeping a keen eye on all the recycling trends listed above will help you contribute towards a healthier planet.

 Besides, you can adopt advanced software like Upper, which can play a vital role in your daily waste collection and recycling processes.
 Using Upper, you can save fuel costs following the most efficient routes and wrapping the waste-picking process early.
-Don’t just believe our words, try a 7-day free trial and explore its unique features by yourself.
+Don’t just believe our words, try a 30 days free trial and explore its unique features by yourself.